benblasco/benblasco.github.io/docs/rhel7_els_byos.md

 ```

 Check that the repository is now enabled on the host.
+Note: In the output below you will see a number of repositories "listed more than once in the configuration".
+You can ignore this warning.

 ```
 [root@bblasco-rhel7-els2 ~]# yum repolist
 Loaded plugins: amazon-id, product-id, search-disabled-repos, subscription-manager